TRIPURA RAHASYA

 24-25.
 Sight is of the eye and cannot be without it.

-A jaundiced eye sees everything yellow and diplopia produces
+A jaundiced eye sees everything yellow and diplopia

 a double image of a single object.